mpsonntag/snippets/notes/GCA/docker.md

         sudo docker pull $GCAPGRESIMG
         sudo docker pull $GCAIMG

-- Make sure the folder `$GCAPGRESSCRIPTS` it has a mounted docker-entrypoint folder containing the database dump as a plain sql file named `backup.sql`.
+- Make sure the folder `$GCAPGRESSCRIPTS` has a mounted docker-entrypoint folder containing the database dump as a plain sql file named `backup.sql`.
   The docker command needs to be run twice, the first one sets up an empty postgres db, the second one starts it properly.